-Such software can be a computer program product which employs a storage medium including stored computer code which is used to program a computer to perform the disclosed function and process of the present invention.
+Such software can be a computer program product which address, mobile number, BLACKBERRY PIN, or the like).
+35 employs a storage medium including stored computer code which is used to program a computer to perform the disclosed function and process of the present invention.
 The storage medium may include, but is not limited to, any type of conventional floppy disks, optical disks, CD-ROMs, magnetooptical disks, ROMs, RAMs, EPROMs, EEPROMs, magnetic or optical cards, or any other suitable media for storing electronic instructions.